 So why this deal, in this symposium, and why now?
 The best substantive reason I could think of is admittedly one that I personally find important.
 As I said, I think we should take it much more seriously as a general matter, especially in highly dynamic contexts like Silicon Valley.
 There has been a history of arguably pre-emptive, market-occupying vertical and conglomerate acquisitions, by big firms of smaller ones that are technologically or otherwise disruptive.
 The idea is that the big firms sit back and wait as some new market develops in some adjacent sector.
 When that new market ripens to the point of real promise, the big firm buys some significant incumbent player.
 The aim is not. just to facilitate its own benevolent, wholesome entry, but to set up hopefully prohibitive challenges to other de novo entrants.
 Love it or leave it, that theory plausibly characterizes lots and lots of acquisitions in recent decades that secured easy antitrust approval, precisely because they weren’t obviously, presently horizontal.
 Many people think that is true of some of Amazon’s many acquisitions, like its notoriously aggressive, near-hostile takeover of Diapers.com.

-By Chris Sagers United States v.
+United States v.
 Apple has fascinated me continually ever since the instantly-sensational complaint was made public, more than three years ago.
-Just one small, recent manifestation of the larger theme that makes it so interesting is the improbable range of folks who apparently consider certiorari rather likely—not least some commenters here, and ...
+Just one small, recent manifestation of the larger theme that makes it so interesting is the improbable range of folks who apparently consider certiorari rather likely—not least some commenters here, and even SCOTUSblog, which ...
 Sagers on the Apple e-books case: Why does everybody hate competition so much?